War Horse (2011)

 This movie has deteriorate in my mind the more I think back, picking away its cornball earnestness and stodgy sensibilities.
 When the horse is your greatest character then your war drama has some problems.
 War Horse is not a bad movie by most counts.
 It looks swell, the emotions are big, and hey horses are pretty aren’t they?
 But for any discerning moviegoer looking for a strong narrative, incisive commentary on the war, or even moderately appealing characters, well I hope you like looking at horses.

 Nate’s Grade: B-

-Posted on December 27, 2011, in 2011 Movies and tagged benedict cumberbatch, book, david thewlis, drama, emily watson, oscars, period film, play, richard curtis, steven speilberg, toby kebbell, tom hiddleston, war.
+Posted on December 27, 2011, in 2011 Movies and tagged benedict cumberbatch, book, david thewlis, drama, emily watson, oscars, period film, peter mullen, play, richard curtis, steven speilberg, toby kebbell, tom hiddleston, war.
 Bookmark the permalink.
 Leave a comment.